greyshine/awesome/README.md

 - https://www.zimbra.com/ - email server, email client, calendar, ...
 - https://mailinabox.email/ - email server
 - https://github.com/tomav/docker-mailserver - ready setup email server as docker container
 - https://www.openproject.org/ - Open source project management software.
 Powerful.
 Easy-to-use.
 (Free.)
 - https://www.atlassian.com/ - Collaboration for building products
-- [DBeaver](https://dbeaver.jkiss.org/) - Universal SQL Client; Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
-Supports all popular databases: MySQL, PostgreSQL, MariaDB, SQLite, Oracle, DB2, SQL Server, Sybase, MS Access, Teradata, Firebird, Derby, etc.
 - http://www.metabase.com/ - Metabase is the easy, open source way for everyone in your company to ask questions and learn from data.
 - http://rancher.com/ - Rancher is a complete container management platform that makes it easy to deploy and run containers in production on any infrastructure.
 - http://rundeck.org/ - Job scheduler and runbook automation.
 Turn your operations procedures into self-service jobs.
 Safely give others the control and visibility they need.